 They have an unwavering commitment to delivering, promoting and advocating for healthy lives and communities.
 They have made significant and sustained difference in Metro Vancouver while empowering their communities to change or better their lives through improved health and wellness practices.
 They may be physicians, practitioners, nurses or other women committed to health and wellness.

-Hired or summoned to the role for her exemplary qualifications, they propel change through their leadership, professionalism and vision within the non-profit sector.
+Hired or summoned to the role for their exemplary qualifications, they propel change through their leadership, professionalism and vision within the non-profit sector.
 They have made significant and sustained difference in Metro Vancouver while strengthening and building momentum and capacity by advocating for important issues and/or causes.
 They mentor, inspire and mobilize others through their personal commitment and passion.
 They have successfully identified new opportunities, resources and/or partnerships.
 They may be directors, CEOs, and/or visionaries.

 Honouring two unique women, an Indigenous leader and an ally, working independently and committed to finding a new way forward.
 They engage their communities in dialogue and actions to strengthen relationships.
 They have made a significant and sustained difference across Metro Vancouver by supporting healing and building more just and equitable communities for all people.
 They may be a champion or advocate committed to the reconciliation movement.